Mayank Chakraborty

 Chakraborty achieved national recognition after winning the National Under-11 Open Chess Championship.
 He also won medals at the Asian Youth Chess Championship and Western Asian Youth Chess Championship.[5]

-He later won the National Under-17 Chess Championship in 2023, finishing unbeaten in the tournament.[6][7]
+He later won the National Under-17 Chess Championship both in 2023 and 2024 finishing unbeaten in the tournaments.[6][7]
+He was also the Asian Junior Rapid Champion at Tatanagar in 2024 and Champion in Sharjah Challengers, 2025.

 International Master